 The floodplain administrator shall make the required inspections as specified in article 1, division 7 of this chapter for development that is not subject to the Florida Building Code, including buildings, structures and facilities exempt from the Florida Building Code.
-For structures subject to the Florida Building Code, the building official shall make the required inspections of structures specified in this chapter and Florida Building Code, Building Section 110.
 The floodplain administrator shall inspect flood hazard areas to determine if development is undertaken without issuance of a permit.